KishorPatil1/Student-Management-System/README.md

 - Conducts regular security audits and updates for threat management.

 Testing and Quality Assurance:
--Follows industry standards for code quality and documentation.
+- Follows industry standards for code quality and documentation.
 Uses automated testing tools and CI pipelines for reliability.